Dragon8029/100-days-of-code/Attempt5.md

 Got my app working with Heroku, and started to get sendgrid working with it.
 Now I need to tweak my app to get the email functionality to work correctly.
 It's coming together, slowly, but surely!

 ---

+## D71:
+*May 13, 2019*

+Didn't get as much time in today as I would have liked, but did manage to fix some bugs in my code.
+Now it seems to be working the way it was before I added it to heroku.
+Calling that a Win for today!

+---

+## D72:
+*May 15, 2019*

+Missed yesterday, and didn't get much accomplished today.
+However I did manage to make some small css changes to make one of the layouts that kept overlapping content when the screen size went to small mobile.

+---

+---